nehagarg/hyp-despot-alpha-dev/README.md

 The code is based on [HyP-DESPOT package](https://github.com/AdaCompNUS/hyp-despot) which closely follows the [API](https://github.com/AdaCompNUS/despot/tree/API_redesign/doc) in [the DESPOT package](https://github.com/AdaCompNUS/despot).

 To use DESPOT-ALPHA for your own problem, a POMDP model needs to be created.
-For model not using parallelization, DESPOT package [tutorial](https://github.com/AdaCompNUS/despot/blob/API_redesign/doc/cpp_model_doc/Tutorial%20on%20Using%20DESPOT%20with%20cpp%20model.md) needs to followed.
+If you do not need to use parallelization, please follow DESPOT package [tutorial](https://github.com/AdaCompNUS/despot/blob/API_redesign/doc/cpp_model_doc/Tutorial%20on%20Using%20DESPOT%20with%20cpp%20model.md) to create the POMDP model.
 In addition, dummy GPU functions need to be declared for code compilation.
 See [tiger](src/HyP_examples/tiger/src/tiger.h) problem for example.

-For model using parallelization, additional GPU model needs to be built as described in this [doc](doc/Build_GPU_POMDP_model_with_CUDA.md) for HyP-Despot.
+If you need to use parallelization, additional GPU model needs to be built as described in this [doc](doc/Build_GPU_POMDP_model_with_CUDA.md) for HyP-Despot.
 For HyP-Despot-Alpha, apart from this,

 1) Specify one additional function
 ```
 DEVICE float Dvc_ObsProb(OBS_TYPE& obs, Dvc_State& state, int action)
 ```
 in Dvc_DSPOMDP model.
-For example see defintion in src/HyP_examples/unkown_navigation/src/GPU_Unk_nav/GPU_UncNavigation.cu This function should be linked to global function pointer DvcModelObsProb_ .For example see  src/HyP_examples/unkown_navigation/src/GPU_Unk_nav/main.cu
+For example see defintion in src/HyP_examples/unkown_navigation/src/GPU_Unk_nav/GPU_UncNavigation.cu.
+This function should be linked to global function pointer DvcModelObsProb_ .For example see  src/HyP_examples/unkown_navigation/src/GPU_Unk_nav/main.cu

 2) Specify one additional function
 ```